 software is a dynamic evolution of code and features through time

 TDD affords iterative, rapid feedback and forces smaller increments of development.
 It provides a higher level of confidence to refactor and make further, small improvements to the software's codebase.
-Ultimately, it allows developers to be adaptive enough to evolve the codebase with the changing of features, direction, and design.
+Ultimately, it allows developers to be adaptive enough to evolve the codebase with changing features, direction, and design.

 TDD allows developers to refactor with confidence!

 Has TDD ever produced software with horrible design?
 Yes.
-Has upfront design ever produced software with a horrible design?
+Has upfront design ever made software with an awful design?
 Yes.
 If these are your questions, know they are not the right ones to be asking.
-Instead ask this: "Is your design approach adaptive enough to effectively support fast paced changes in design, direction, and features?"
-If your answer is not a resounding "Yes!", then TDD is one approach enabling you to develop with greater agility.
+Instead, ask this: "Is your design approach adaptive enough to effectively support fast-paced changes in design, direction, and features?"
+If your answer is not a resounding "Yes!" then TDD is one approach enabling you to develop with greater agility.